DrWeltschmerz/users-core/README.md

 # users-core

-This repository contains the **core business logic** for user and role management in Go.
+This repository provides the **core business logic** for user and role management in Go.
 It is designed to be framework-agnostic and easily integrated with other modules (such as HTTP handlers, database adapters, etc.) that may live in separate repositories.

 ---